History of the SA Foundation

 - Transitional and Long-term Affordable Housing

-The SA founder and team, considering this project’s next step of growth, founded the SA Foundation (Servants Anonymous) Canada in Calgary, AB in 1995 for the sole objective of fundraising on the project’s behalf for the purpose of developing its related business initiatives, transitional housing and babysitting service.
+The SA founder and team, considering the next step of growth, founded the SA Foundation (Servants Anonymous) Canada in Calgary, AB in 1995.

 In the year 1998, the SA Foundation began to be increasingly approached by individuals in other communities that wished to implement this recovery model in their own cities.
-In response to this need the Foundation modified its purpose in the year 2000 and started its World Services Division in which the SA Founder and team undertook the writing of the SA program model into training documents and set about screening and training SA charitable organizations.
-The first international model was designed to fit the needs for the recovery of sexually exploited and trafficked young women in developing countries.
-In 2001, the SA Foundation’s Nepali project began.
+In response to this need the Foundation modified its purpose in the year 2000 and started its World Services Division in which the SA Founder and team undertook the writing of the SA program model into training documents and set about screening and training charitable organizations.

 In the year 2010, the SA Foundation started its own recovery program in Vancouver, BC Canada with a dual mandate of providing recovery programs to sexually exploited and trafficked young women in Vancouver and to host the SA World Services Division’s internship centre for national and international leadership training.